lhnrdt/ci-secure-notes-api/README.md

 ## Installation

+You need to have PHP, Composer and npm installed on your System.

 - `composer update` to download PHP packages
 - `npm install` to download JS dependencies

 ## Setup

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
-As well as setting a JWT secret key `JWT_SECRET_KEY`
+As well as setting a JWT secret key `JWT_SECRET_KEY` and token validity periods

 - run `php spark serve`
 - run `npm run dev`

 Build database with
 - `php spark migrate`

+Add optional sample Data to the Database with
+- `php spark db:seed UserSeeder`
+- `php spark db:seed NoteSeeder`
+- `php spark db:seed CategorySeeder`

 For deployment set environment to `production` in `.env`.
 Compile JS with